AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

     ![Screenshot showing the validity period settings for a subscription service](assets/service-create-validity-period.png){zoomable="yes"}

 1. When a user subscribes to or unsubscribes from a service, you can send a confirmation message.
 Select the templates to use for that message according to your use case.
 These templates must be configured with the **[!UICONTROL Subscriptions]** target mapping.
-[Learn more](#create-confirmation-message).
+[Learn more](#create-confirmation-message)

     ![Screenshot showing the confirmation message template selection](assets/service-create-confirmation-msg.png){zoomable="yes"}